Private or Group Lessons

-- Make sure to bring your instrument and all materials (folder, rosin, music including both books and sheet music, pencil) to school with you on the days of your private lesson and group class.
+- Make sure to bring your instrument and all materials (folder, rosin, music including both books and sheet music, pencil) to school with you on the days of your private lesson and orchestra rehearsal.

 - Try your best to remember when your lesson is and to arrive on time.

 - Wash your hands every time before playing your instrument.

 - Never eat, drink, or chew gum while your instrument is out of its case.